JoaoReisA/JoaoReisA/README.md

 ### Welcome, i'am João Victor😃
-#### Current working with Flutter at XP inc, i've been working with mobile development for 3 years.
-Right i'm studying the topics of system design and backend on go
+#### Current working with Flutter at XP inc, i've been working with mobile development for 4 years.
+Right now i'm studying the topics of system design and backend on go

  ![Status](./profile-3d-contrib/profile-night-rainbow.svg)